EGYPT UNDISCOVERED

 Later, head to Zeitoun Lake, the largest salt lake in Siwa Oasis.
 Its geographic isolation has kept it in nearly pristine condition despite its delicate nature.

-Take a last look across the magnificent Siwa Oasis before moving on from this natural wonder and returning to Cairo for further exploration.
+Take a final look across the magnificent Siwa Oasis before departing this natural wonder and returning to Cairo by private jet — a rare privilege that allows you to continue your exploration in the utmost comfort and style.

-Day 15 – Grand Egyptian Museum – Undiscovered Secrets with Dr. Tarek Tawfik
+Day 15 – Grand Egyptian Museum – Undiscovered Secrets with Dr. Tarek El-Awady

 You top off your tour with a visit to the long-anticipated Grand Egyptian Museum.
 It is home to the world’s greatest collection of ancient Egyptian artifacts, preserving 7,000 years of Egyptian history.